vinayganesh/ParkingSpace/README.md

 Technical Details

-● Uses Google Maps v2
+1.Uses Google Maps v2
-●	Uses SQLite database to store the Location Information ●	The Address is converted to LAT and LNG Values.
+2.Uses SQLite database to store the Location Information 3.The Address is converted to LAT and LNG Values.
-●	Based on the LAT and LNG values, the marker is set.
+4.Based on the LAT and LNG values, the marker is set.

 Future Enhancements

-●	User Logins
+1.User Logins
-●	Security Features to prevent redundancy
+2.Security Features to prevent redundancy
-●	Verifying the owners.
+3.Verifying the owners.